TobeTek/zkWerewolf/readme.md

 - `source/services.new.js` -> Service functions and helpers that actually interact with the blockchain

 - `source/zkp.js` -> Partially integrated zkVerify API for verifying proofs

+## TODOS
+- Finish integrating the UI
+- Finish integrating the zkVerify API
+- Create the circuit for admin to prove game state
+- Improve the TUI.
+Create a web UI?
+- Allow smart contract to handle role assignment autonomously (sourcing entropy from an oracle for example)

+## Tech Stack
+- Ink TUI (A React framework for building interactive command-line interfaces)

+- Noir (A domain-specific language for writing Zero-Knowledge circuits)

+- Forge (A development framework for testing and deploying smart contracts on Ethereum)

+- Ethers.js (A JavaScript library for interacting with the Ethereum blockchain)

+- zkVerify API (A service for verifying zero-knowledge proofs on a smart contract)